uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/task_scheduler/suspend_func.rst

 ===========
 **[req.suspend_func]**

-A type `Func` satisfies the `SuspendFunc` if it meets the following requirements:
+A type `Func` satisfies `SuspendFunc` if it meets the following requirements:

 ----------------------------------------------------------------------